open-sauced/maintainer-intro-course/maintainer-powerups.md

 ### Build a CI/CD Pipeline with GitHub Action

-Below are some helpful resources to help you build a CI/CD pipeline with GitHub Action:
+Below are some helpful resources to help you build a CI/CD pipeline with GitHub action:

 - [GitHub Docs: The complete CI/CD solution](https://github.com/solutions/ci-cd/)
 - [How to build a CI/CD pipeline with GitHub Actions in four simple steps](https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/)